antoniofaonio/antoniofaonio.github.io/index.md

 I am a cryptographer, I work mostly on public-key stuff with some incursion to information-theoretic stuff (but I wish I knew more about that).
 My line of work revolves around questions on non-malleability, leakage resilience, zero-knowledge, re-randomizability, etc.
-I am not gonna have add the cloud picture with keywords (see example here) cause I thought it was lame and cause Gen-Z students won't understand it.
+I am not gonna have add the cloud picture with keywords ([like this](cloud.png)) cause I thought it was lame and cause Gen-Z students won't understand it.

 ## About Me